cguz/cplusplus/README.md

 	- lock_guard: is a mutex wrapper that provides a convenient RAII-style mechanism for owning a mutex for the duration of a scoped block.

+- [shared\_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr) :  smart pointer that retains shared ownership of an object through a pointer.
+The object is destroyed and its memory deallocated when either of the following happens:

+	* the last remaining shared_ptr owning the object is destroyed;
+	* the last remaining shared_ptr owning the object is assigned another pointer via operator= or reset().

 ### C++ 17

 ### C++ 20